-Well, the audio context is obviously not in the same league as the medical context.
-But the common point is that, in both cases, I found the solution by stepping outside the box.
-And I discovered that it is a waste of time talking to "experts", both medical and audio, who have hands over their eyes and fingers in their ears.
-I stay away from doctors now.
-And I visit PS Audio to check when the latest free software launch is due.
-Thanks to Ted Smith it's easy to avoid the monkey business.
+The audio context is not in the same league as the medical context.
+But in both cases I found the solution outside the box and found it a waste of time talking to "experts" who have hands over their eyes and fingers in their ears.
+So, I visit PS Audio just to check for new software, avoiding the forum until they change their ways.
+I am not holding my breath.

-Ted Denney, lead designer and owner of Synergistic Research, has been called both a pioneer and a hypster.
+Ted Denney, lead designer and owner of Synergistic Research, has been called both an innovator and a hypster.
 Is he a bit of both?
-It is hard to discuss things like this on Audiogon since comments about paying advertisers are censored there.
-Here, there is no one to tow-tow to.
+On Audiogon comments on companies are often censored.
+But here there is no one to tow-tow to.
 Stepping on toes is all in a day's work.
-We Tell It Like It Is (Aaron Neville).
 So, here goes.

-What is SR's appeal?
-Besides catering to deep pockets they also pander to those with basic systems who dream of top-tier sound.
-To tap into this end of the market SR offers Basik versions of their products at prices that can be considered basic only when compared with non-Basik SR products.
-But, from a marketing standpoint Basik sounds better than Basic.
-Nevertheless, you cannot cover up everything by substituting the letter K for the letter C. Most SR systems at audio shows have Un-Basic prices of $100,000++.
+Besides catering to deep pockets, SR panders to those with basic systems who dream of top-tier sound.
+From a marketing standpoint Basik versions sound better than Basic versions.
+But you cannot cover up everything with the letter K. SR systems at audio shows have un-basic prices of $100,000++.

-Part of SR's mission is to convince people they can turn an audio sow's ear into a high end audio silk purse by investing in SR "game-changers".
-Those who get on the SR treadmill often end up discovering they are the proud owners of soon-to-be-abandoned technology, with nothing left in the audio kitty to keep treading on the mill.
+For the low end of the market, SR's mission is to convince people their "game-changers" can turn an audio sow's ear into a silk purse.
+Those who get on the treadmill often end up proud owners of abandoned technology.
+So, come to the party with deep pockets and prepare for a long haul.

 Turning a sow's ear into a silk purse ...

-For example, SR recently announced that their active shielding products are now redundant, including all those active shielding cables along with the famous Transporter that replaced the famous Galileo Mini Power Couplers (MPCs) -- otherwise known as AC adapters.
-Thousands of folks spent thousands on hoopla-ed technology now relegated to The SR Audio Closet.
-Famous names like Tesla and Galileo have now found a home in The SR Audio Closet.
-A whole host of new cats' meows have taken their place.
+SR recently announced all active shielding products are history, including Tesla cables and the Transporter that replaced famously maddening Mini Power Couplers (MPCs) a.k.a.
+AC adapters.
+Thousands of folks spent big $$ on hoopla-ed technology now found in The SR Audio Closet.
+New cats' meows have arrived.

-SR brings products to market at such a rate it's hard to keep up.
-If you join the party at the Basik level you will need deep pockets to keep moving up the line.
+SR creates new products at such a rate it's hard to keep up.
+If you join the party at the Basik level you will need deep pockets to keep moving up.
 Luckily for SR there is no end in sight.
-You may be tempted to join the SR bait and switch game with a trade-up program rigged heavily in favor of the house.
+You may be tempted to join the SR bait and switch game with a trade-up program rigged in favor of the house.

 Doing the math

-To trade up you need to purchase a product or products twice the value of those you are trading in.
-You receive 70% credit on the item you are trading in.
-For example, if you want to trade up your PowerCell that cost you $5000 to the PowerCell MKI you will receive $3500 for yours but you have to purchase $10,000 worth of new SR products to seal the deal.
+To trade up you need to buy a product or products twice the value of those you are trading in.
+You receive 70% credit.
+For example, if you want to trade your $5000 PowerCell for MKI you receive $3500 but you have to purchase $10,000 worth of new SR products.

-Well, you can see where this scheme leads.
-If you want to trade up to MKII and then MKIII you will need to buy $35,000 worth of SR products.
-You will receive $10,500 in rebates.
-This is for only a single SR product.
-There are many audio companies that treat their customers well with upgrading.
-SR is not among them.
-Ted Denney was annoyed when I pointed this out on Audiogon.
-He likes to protect his image of Mr. Nice Audio Designer while his hands are in your wallet.
+You can see where this is going.
+If you want to trade up to MKII and MKIII you need to buy $35,000 worth of products.
+You receive $10,500 in rebates.
+There are many audio companies that treat customers well with upgrading.
+SR is not there.
+Ted Denney was annoyed when I stated this on Audiogon.
+He likes to protect his image while his hands are in your wallet.

-Vigilant Ted is eager to protect his image in high end audio where what is said on Audiogon can make or break a product.
-He takes time out from his busy schedule to monitor the Audiogon forum and jumps all over anyone who criticizes his products or his company.
+Comments on Audiogon can sometimes make or break a product.
+Touchy Ted takes time out from his busy schedule to monitor Audiogon and jumps all over anyone who criticizes his company.

-If you had purchased a full loom of Teslas and received the news that your superlative-laden cables were no longer superlative with the advent of LEs then Elements and then Atmospheres, it would have cost you a fortune to trade up all the way to the top.
-Of course, SR never advertises the math.
-Not to worry.
-The latest cat's meow, the Atmospheres, will also become redundant before long.
-It's only a matter of time.
+If you had purchased a full loom of Teslas and received the news that your superlative-laden Tesla Apex were no longer superlative with the arrival of Elements and then Atmospheres, it would have cost a fortune to trade up level after level to the top of the SR ladder.
+SR never advertises the math.
+Atmosphere, the new cat's meow, will also become redundant.
+Wait & see.

-You may have noticed that SR never introduces new products -- only game-changers, including Master Couplers, Galileos, PowerCells, Tranquility Bases, Quantum Fuses, HFTs, UEFs, FEQs and ECTs -- and Tesla, Element and Atmosphere cables.
-And don't forget the recently-abandoned active shielding products.
-But while each new offering is accompanied by superlatives the sound improvement usually no more than incremental.
-And you can be sure you'll pay through the nose for each increment.
+You may notice SR only introduces game-changers -- PowerCells, Master Couplers, Galileos, Tranquility Bases, Quantum Fuses, HFTs, UEFs, FEQs and ECTs, & Tesla, Element and Atmosphere cables -- and all the recently-abandoned active shielding products.
+Superlatives are attached to each product while improvement in SQ is usually only incremental.
+You pay through the nose for each increment.

 Ted Denney ...

-How about the ART room treatment -- a $3000 game-changer?
-Ted had to think up a good story to hook buyers into paying $3,000 for small bowls on the walls.
-He was inspired by Tibetan bowls discovered while sailing solo across the South Pacific -- for 3 years.
-I think there is more to the story.
-Franck Tchang of ASI International was already marketing resonator bowls and with better results, according to most reviews.
+How about ART room treatment -- a $3000 game-changer?
+Ted had to think up a story to get folks to put these small bowls on the walls.
+He says he was inspired by Tibetan bowls while sailing solo across the South Pacific for 3 years.
+Franck Tchang of ASI International was already selling his resonator bowls with great results.
+Maybe a coincidence.
+Maybe not.

 except Tibetan bowls